Effects of Hurricane Helene in North Carolina: Meteorology

 Meteorologist Ben Noll reported that about 1.5 times more moisture was transported to western North Carolina than in any prior recorded event in the region, with an estimated integrated vapor transport quantity of roughly 3,000 kilograms per meter per second that surpassed the prior record of 1,883 kg/m/s.
 The amount of moisture and rainfall deposited in the region was considered exceptional due to it being far inland of the East Coast and the Gulf Coast.

 The North Carolina State Climate Office at North Carolina State University reported that its Mount Mitchell weather station recorded 24.41 in of rainfall.
 The office referred to the total as "off the charts", comparing it to 16.5 in of rainfall being a once-in-1,000-year flood for the area, drawing on statistics from 20th century climate.
 Asheville Regional Airport recorded 13.98 in (355 mm) of rainfall during the three day period from September 25 to 27.
 A North Carolina Forest Service weather station recorded receiving 31.33 in of rain from September 25 to 27, requiring further verification.

 Readings from weather stations operated by the NWS Greenville-Spartanburg recorded 30.78 in of rainfall in Busick, North Carolina.
 Additionally, a minimum pressure of 972.2 millibars was recorded at Mount Mitchell State Park.

 Preparations

 On September 25, western North Carolina was placed under tropical storm warnings, with Governor Roy Cooper declaring a state of emergency for the state.
 Both Gorges State Park and Mount Mitchell State Park were closed due to the storm, with a shutdown also occurring on the Blue Ridge Parkway.
 Significant closures also occurred on the North Carolina side of Great Smoky Mountains National Park, including on US 441.
+Amtrak modified or canceled several of its southeastern train routes between September 27 and October 1 because of the storm.